 Your perfect attendance is expected.
 Roll will be taken on a daily basis.
-If you miss class and your absence is unexcused, you will automatically receive a zero for that day.
+If you miss class and your absence is unexcused, you will automatically receive a 0 (zero) for that day (see the end of the syllabus for more detailed info about grading attendance/participation).
 Repeated tardiness will count as absence.

-Absences will be considered as excused if there is an acceptable reason according to UF policy (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
-Acceptable reasons include documented medical illness, religious holidays, military obligation, and serious family emergencies.
-It is the student's responsibility to notify the instructor of an excused absence, and to provide documentation of an acceptable reason.
-Otherwise, the absence will be considered unexcused.
+Absences will be considered as excused if there is an acceptable reason according to UF policy

+(https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
+Acceptable reasons include <a href="h

-If you are absent it is your responsibility to find out what was assigned, and to be prepared for class the day you return.
+If you are absent it is your responsibility to find out what was assigned (by contacting a classmate and not the professor), and to be prepared for class the day you return.
 You should:

-- 1. Check both your syllabus and the calendar on My Italian Lab for assignments. - 2.
-Contact a classmate to discuss what was covered in class, get any pertinent notes, and find out if there were any additional assignments.
+- 1. Check both the syllabus and the calendar on My Italian Lab for assignments. - 2.
+Contact a classmate to discuss what was covered and assigned as homework in class, get any pertinent notes, and find out if there were any additional assignments.